Aja (song): Background

 Songwriters Walter Becker and Donald Fagen had formed Steely Dan in 1972 as a rock sextet, with Becker playing bass (occasionally guitar) and Fagen on keyboards.
-Even on the group's first album, Can't Buy a Thrill, the two had been willing to feature contributions from outside studio musicians such as Elliott Randall.
+Even on the group's first album, Can't Buy a Thrill, the two had been willing to feature contributions from outside session musicians such as Elliott Randall.
 After their third album, 1974's Pretzel Logic, they decided to stop touring to focus on songwriting; the other remaining members left, although guitarists Denny Dias and Jeff "Skunk" Baxter continued working with Becker and Fagen on occasional tracks.
 The following album, Katy Lied, relied largely on various assortments of studio musicians, and showed more of the influence of the jazz the two had listened to during their formative years.

 By the time Becker and Fagen began writing and recording the sixth Steely Dan album, Aja, in 1977, the two felt comfortable enough to focus on their songwriting.
 "We were feeling really lucky that year," Becker said in the 1999 Classic Albums documentary on the album, "and wanted to try something longer."
 He describes "Aja" as a suite that combined several other songs they were working on, including an early demo song called "Stand by the Seawall".

 During the same interview, Fagen called the song "a journey in time and space."
 He has long claimed it was named after a South Korean woman a high school friend's brother married after serving in the Army in that country.
 He is not sure about the spelling, however.
 "We thought that was a good name, a very romantic sort of image," Fagen said, "the sort of tranquility that can come of a quiet relationship with a beautiful woman."